JasonLocklin/Dissertation/Prisms/Methods.md

 Two patients were unable to return for the second phase of the experiment because of extenuating circumstances, and a third participant was removed from the study because of extensive cerebellar damage.
-See table [tbl:Prisms] for demographic data on the remaining patients.
+See table \ref{tbl_Prisms} for demographic data on the remaining patients.
 The study was approved by the University of Waterloo's Office of Research Ethics, and the Tri-Hospital Research Ethics board.
 All patients were tested at least 19